jrafaelm/git-for-non-devs/README.md

 git-for-non-devs
 ================

-used for a git tutorial
+used for a git tutorial to be recorded and posted on youtube